The Ultimate Guide to Google Performance Max Campaigns [2025]

 Example of usage:

-You can create a segment on the Landing Page Report for Performance Max to find out where the campaign is actually driving them and get an answer on whether you should keep URL expansion ON.
+You can create a segment on the Landing Page Report for Performance Max to find out where the campaign is driving users and decide whether to keep URL expansion ON.

 google_analytics_segments